naiaux/IndicativeItalianConjugation/README.md

 [Visit the site](https://alexnaie.github.io/IndicativeItalianConjugation/)

-This project was made to help me learn Italian better and faster.
+The project was made to make learning Italian better and faster.
 It simply tells the end-user a pronoun and a verb, then the end-user has to conjugate the verb.

 Supported tenses:
 * Indicative (present)